juanjq/LST-camera_validation/README.md

 And this ones will be the runs that we are going to extract the data.

 You need to have installed `PyPDF2` python package, that can be installed using `conda install -c conda-forge pypdf2` at conda console.
 Also you need the `lstchain` environement to be able to plot the information in the camera, visit https://github.com/cta-observatory/ctapipe for more information.

+# Deadtime and Readout
+Here I only did the script to extract the times data of a run, i.e. the time where the events happen, not any more information.
+That is the information we need to perform the Deadtime analysis